Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-\section{Bacteria-polymer active mixtures}
+\subsection{Bacteria-polymer active mixtures}

-Our experimental system consists of a ternary mixture of polyethylene glycol (PEG), dextran, and motile \textit{E.~coli} bacteria (\figref{fig:1}{a}).
-In the absence of bacteria, the PEG/dextran solution in our experiments undergoes liquid--liquid phase separation, forming dextran-rich droplets with a surface tension of $7~\mu\mathrm{N/m}$ (Methods).
-As shown in \figref{fig:1}{b} and Movie~S1, these fluorescently labeled dextran-rich droplets coarsen and sediment over time.
-Introducing motile bacteria into the mixture leads to complete partitioning of the cells into the more hydrophilic dextran-rich phase~\cite{yaguchi_micropatterning_2010,Cheon2025MotilityPRL}.
-We use two bacterial volume fractions, defined as the ratio of the bacteria volume to that of dextran-rich droplets, namely, $\varphi_\text{b} = 20\%$ in \figref{fig:1}{c} and $\varphi_\text{b} = 35\%$ in \figref{fig:1}{d}.
-Bacterial motion actively deforms and displaces the droplets, which dramatically accelerates sedimentation: all bacteria-laden droplets reach the chamber bottom within 10 minutes, as shown in \figref{fig:1}{e}.
-Once settled, these droplets, with radii $R$ ranging from tens to hundreds micrometers, serve as confined environments in which we directly quantify bacterial motion and probe the complex interfacial dynamics that emerge at the liquid--liquid phase boundary.
+Our experimental system is a ternary mixture of polyethylene glycol (PEG), dextran, and motile \textit{E.~coli} bacteria (Fig. 1{a}).
+Without bacteria, the PEG/dextran mixture undergoes liquid-liquid phase separation, forming dextran-rich droplets with a surface tension of {$\gamma_0=7.5\pm1.7~\mu\mathrm{N/m}$ (Methods, Supplementary Figure~1), for which the thermal capillary amplitude scale \(\sqrt{k_BT/\gamma_0}\) is only about \(20\text{-}30~{\rm nm}\), far below the micrometer-scale active deformations resolved here.} As shown in Fig. 1{b} and Supplementary Movie 1, these fluorescently labeled dextran-rich droplets coarsen and sediment over time.
+When motile bacteria are added to the mixture, they fully partition into the more hydrophilic dextran-rich phase~\cite{yaguchi_micropatterning_2010,Cheon2025MotilityPRL}.
+We use two bacterial volume fractions-defined as the ratio of the bacteria volume to that of dextran-rich droplets-with $\varphi_\text{b} = 21\pm4\%$ in Fig. 1{c} and $\varphi_\text{b} = 34\pm3\%$ in Fig. 1{d} (Supplementary Figure~2).

+Bacterial motion actively deforms and displaces the droplets, which dramatically accelerates sedimentation: all bacteria-laden droplets reach the chamber bottom within 10 minutes (Fig. 1e).
+Once settled, these droplets-with radii $R$ ranging from tens to hundreds micrometers-serve as confined environments in which we directly measure bacterial motion and characterize the interfacial dynamics that emerge at the liquid-liquid phase boundary. { Under both volume fractions, the encapsulated bacteria exhibit turbulence-like collective motion~\cite{Peng2021BacterialTurbulence,Sokolov2007CollectiveDynamics,dunkel_fluid_2013}.
+Increasing \(\varphi_\text{b}\) increases the collective active forcing generated per unit droplet volume, and therefore corresponds to a higher collective activity of the bacterial suspension (Supplementary Figure~4).
+As we show below, these two density conditions lead to qualitatively distinct regimes of interfacial dynamics.}

-\section{Activity-driven interfacial fluctuations}
+\subsection{Activity-driven interfacial fluctuations}